spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 </InfoBox>

 The installer then requests available bare metal machines in your MAAS environment on which to install the gateway.
+The ``password`` and ``API key`` values in the ``pcg.yaml`` are encrypted and cannot be manually updated.
+To change these values, copy the code snippet in step **6** to rerun the installer.

 If the deployment fails due to misconfiguration, update the gateway configuration file and rerun the installer.
 Refer to the **Edit PCG Config** tab above.

-If you need assistance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.
+If you need assistance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) site.

 <br />

 ## Validation

 Once installed, the gateway registers itself with Palette.
-To verify the gateway is registered, navigate to **Tenant Settings > Private Cloud Gateways > MAAS** and verify the gateway is listed on the Manage Private Cloud Gateways page.
+To verify the gateway is registered, navigate to **Tenant Settings > Private Cloud Gateways** and verify the gateway is listed on the Manage Private Cloud Gateways page.

 When you install the gateway, a cloud account is auto-created.
 To verify the cloud account is created, go to **Tenant Settings > Cloud Accounts** and locate **MAAS** in the table.
 Verify your MAAS account is listed.